AlexanderMihalich/HtmlCode-Shungittas/README.md

 # Layout-Shungittas

-Ordering the web page of the store of the Shungittas company that sells shungite
+Ordering the layout of the web page of the store of the Shungittas company that sells shungite